5 Reasons to Brush Your Baby’s Hair Regularly

 FAQs

-Use soft bristled, wide-toothed comb to brush your baby’s hair.
+Use a soft bristled, wide-toothed comb to brush your baby’s hair.
 Remember to brush it as gently as you can and avoid causing any discomfort to your little one.

 Your baby’s hair and head are very delicate in the first year.
 Combing his hair can help him with a lot of things, but you need to understand that it needs to be done with proper caution and care.
 Once you get the hang of it, comb your baby’s hair twice a day.